saifulislam88/kubernetes/(A).Kubernetes Principle & Concept.md

 **But On Premises or So for local Kubernetes cluster NodePort is best option with external LoadBalancer (HaProxy, Nginx) that will give you a single public IP address that will forward all traffic to your NodePort service.**

-- **Usage:** Exposes the service externally using a cloud provider’s load balancer.
+- **Usage:** Exposes the service externally using a cloud provider’s load balancer and LoadBalancer type doesn’t support URL routing, SSL termination, etc.
 - **Access:** External traffic can access the service via the load balancer’s IP.
 - **Example:** Used in cloud environments (AWS, GCP, Azure) for production services.